VimDrones/Vimdrones-Docs/docs/setup.md

     * Please prepare a sufficient number of batteries（more than the number of drones）
     * Please charge the battery fully（according to the flight time, the voltage is at less 8.2V)

-Here are some tips for using batteries at low temperatures.
+**Here are some tips for using batteries at low temperatures**
-Make sure the battery is fully charged before the flight.
+1. Make sure the battery is fully charged before the flight.
-Fully preheat the battery to over 20 degrees.
-Battery preheaters are recommended.
+2. Fully preheat the battery to over 20 degrees.
+3. Battery preheaters are recommended.

 * Drone preparation
     * Please check the number the drones